CourantEnCourant/Fouille_de_texte_2024/journal.md

 # 04/05/2024

 ## Weiqi ZHANG
 - I examined html code of different wikisource pages.
 The most efficient way is to find pages with '[@class="poem"]' attribute.
-Each element only contains then only the text of a single poem.
+Each element only contains the text of a single poem.
 Titles are NOT included.
 - An html element often doesn't contain one poem, but a part of it.

+# 05/05/2024

+## Weiqi ZHANG
+- I think that KNN produces similar results in comparaison to ZeroR because of "curse of dimensionality".
+We have over 15,000 attributes and only 450 instances.
+Maybe reducing dimentionalities with help.
+-